Darkness Visible: N-Body Simulations of Dark Matter Spikes in Hernquist Haloes: Solutions to the Eddington Equation and initial conditions

 where $q = \sqrt{a\mathcal{E}/GM_\text{h}}$.
 It is also possible to determine $f(\mathcal{E})$ with a massive BH already present.
 After the extra term $-GM_\text{BH}/r$ is added to $\psi$, the analytical solution involves a collection of elliptic integrals \citep{dynamicalStructure}, and a more manageable numerical result is preferred.
 Calculating the double derivative of $\rho$ w.r.t. $\psi$ yields

 Rewriting $r$ in terms of $\psi$ yields

-Equation \eqref{eq:init:whatIsLife?} is to be substituted into Equation \eqref{eq:init:d2nudpsi2}, which is then inserted into Equation \eqref{eq:init:eddington2} for numerical integration.
+Equation \eqref{eq:init:rofpsi} is to be substituted into Equation \eqref{eq:init:d2nudpsi2}, which is then inserted into Equation \eqref{eq:init:eddington2} for numerical integration.
 In the limit with no BH, $\mu = 0$, and the result of Equation \eqref{eq:init:eddingtonCDMnoBH} is obtained.
-The haloes generated using these initial conditions are found to be stable.
+The haloes generated using these initial conditions are found to be largely stable over a time span of 4 Gyr, with only a small numerical shockwave present that quickly travels radially outward.
+This shockwave is discussed further in Appendix \ref{sec:numericalshockwaves}.
+In figure \ref{fig:isolatedHalo}, two Hernquist haloes are shown after 4 Gyr: one without a central BH, and one with a central BH of constant mass equal to the initial mass as utilised in this work.
+Both show full equivalence to the initial Hernquist profile until the radius of convergence, below which a core forms due to numerical effects.
+The isolated Hernquist halo has also been simulated using the unmodified \textsc{swift} code upon which our modifications were built and an identical result was obtained, which is also included in figure \ref{fig:isolatedHalo}.